WebsiteBaker-modules/anynews/README.md

 		displayNewsItems();
 	}

-The Anynews output is only visible at the pages/sections of your frontend, which contain the code above.
+The cwsoft-anynews output is only visible at the pages/sections of your frontend, which contain the code above.

 ### Use Anynews from your template
-To display news items at a fixed position on every page of your frontend, open the ***index.php*** file of your default frontend template with the [Addon File Editor](https://github.com/cwsoft/wb-addon-file-editor#readme).
+To display news items at a fixed position on every page of your frontend, open the ***index.php*** file of your default frontend template with the [cwsoft-addon-file-editor](https://github.com/cwsoft/wb-addon-file-editor#readme).
 Then add the code below to the position in your template where you want the news output to appear.

 	<?php
 		if (function_exists('displayNewsItems')) {